 There may be more to your depression than low vitamin D levels.
 Other causes of depression include poor adrenal function (adrenal fatigue), neurotransmitter imbalance (serotonin and dopamine, for example), sex hormone imbalance (estrogen, testosterone), environmental factors, or other nutrient deficiencies (magnesium, for instance, and omega-3s).

 Why Does It Matter If I Have Vitamin D Deficiency Symptoms?

 Vitamin D is the superstar nutrient you don’t want to be without!
-Vitamin D deficiency symptoms, if left untreated, can lead to serious health problems such as:
+Vitamin D deficiency symptoms in women and men, if left untreated, can lead to serious health problems such as:

 - Osteopenia or osteoporosis

 - Contracting the cold or the flu (weakened immune system)

 - Cardiovascular disease (high blood pressure and/or congestive heart failure)

 - Major depressive disorder or seasonal affective disorder